berespt/hummingbird/site/content/post/new-website.md

 ---
 title: New website
 date: 2018-01-23T21:50:02.000Z
-description: 'We’re preparing a new fancy website, stay tuned!'
+description: We’re preparing a new fancy website.
 ---
-New website is almost there...
+Stay tuned!